How are inclusive fintech startups responding to COVID-19

 As a result, developing countries are already experiencing alarming signs of economic recession, with potentially catastrophic effects.
 According to a recent study by McKinsey, Africa’s economies could experience a loss of between US$90 billion and US$200 billion in 2020.

 Undoubtedly, it will be the most vulnerable segments – those who are not financially healthy, without stable incomes, and without financial safety nets – that are going to suffer the most from the economic shock caused by the pandemic.
 Micro-entrepreneurs, gig workers, informal traders, food sellers, and low-income salaried employees who will be laid off will have to choose between the cost of falling sick from coronavirus and letting their families starve.
 Gallup research worldwide has pointed out that the percentage of people who are financially insecure in low-income countries – for example those whose savings would last less than one month if their income were to stop – is 53% in Kenya, 59% in Bangladesh and 58% in Colombia.
 This state of financial insecurity is always a reality for the vast majority of the global population.
 Coronavirus is only exacerbating it.

-Inclusive fintech companies are stepping up to fight the pandemic
+Inclusive fintech startups responding to COVID-19 and stepping up to fight the pandemic

 As the impact of COVID-19 unfolds, many fintech companies are experiencing increased demand for solutions that can help individuals and small businesses weather the crisis.